sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-schedule/business-service-monitoring.md

 ### Hybrid

-In the hybrid approach to business service monitoring, the Sensu Go backend evaluates events against the event selectors for each configured service component as the backend processes the events.
+In the hybrid approach to BSM, the Sensu Go backend evaluates events against the event selectors for each configured service component as the backend processes the events.
 When an event matches a component’s selectors, the backend samples the event data (including entity name, check name, check output, and check status) and stores this data as part of the service component.

 Service components also include a configured monitoring rule evaluation schedule based on either a set interval (in seconds) or cron string.